 Kim coaches lawyers in the integrative law movement.
 Her clients include leaders who seek to transform their own lives and practices as part of a broader plan to transform law.
 She advises community leaders around the world.
 She also consults with law schools, courts, communities and law firms about implementing integrative law models.
 She is available for private one-on-one or small group retreats.

 Kim has a broad range of training and workshop subjects.
 Most fall under the umbrella of integrative law and the models and approaches in the movement.
 Some of her presentations address the overall movement in law and paradigm shift.
 Others are focused on specific aspects of the movement, drawing upon her practical experience as a lawyer, coupled with her broad knowledge and experience of the integrative law movement.

 She leads programs on collaboration, civility for litigators, restorative justice, working with victims and offenders, skills-based courses on conflict and communication, career and quality of life issues, holistic law, and several other topics.
-She was the main presenter at a joint conference for business leaders and lawyers in Melbourne, Florida in July, 2012, Partnering for Success.

 To contact J. Kim Wright:

 By email: email@example.com